demetrio108/bluntuml-syntax/README.md

 ## Naming

-Why is it called BlumntUML?
+Why is it called BluntUML?
 Because underlying rendering method is quite dope.
 Sequence of rendered images being pushed to `ffplay` stdin, which percieves it as mjpeg video stream.